jimm/kronut/README.md

 it doesn't save the set list.
 You'll have to do that on the Kronos.

-By default, `kronut` loads and saves the current set list but there's a command line option that lets you specify what set list to save or load.
+By default, `kronut` loads and saves the current set list but there's a command line option that lets you specify which set list to save or load.

 Files are written in either the [Markdown](https://www.markdownguide.org/) or [Org Mode](https://orgmode.org/) format.
 The default is Org Mode.
-To use Org Mode, set the environment variable `$KRONUT_FILE_MODE` to "org" (or any string beginning with the letter "o" or "O").
+To use Markdown, use the `--format` command line argument.

 ### Too-Long Name or Comments